SyedAlamdarHusain/student-report-crud/README.md

 ```
 The log file contains the starting time of each child fork and the ending time along with the status code 0 indicating success and 1 indicating failure.
 The log file also contains any connection or receive error that a LikesServer gets and the likeserver number it came from.

-The log contains the start and end times of each child fork, along with status codes (0 for success, 1 for failure).
-It also includes any connection or receive errors encountered by LikesServers and the respective LikesServer number.

 ## PrimaryLikesLog

 The /tmp/PrimaryLikesLog should be open as: